Frankfurt: Frankfurt Trade Fair

-Hosted in Frankfurt are the Frankfurt Motor Show (Internationale Automobil-Ausstellung – IAA), the world's largest auto show, the Frankfurt Book Fair (Frankfurter Buchmesse), the world's largest book fair, the Ambiente Frankfurt, the world's largest consumer goods fair, the Achema, the world's largest plant engineering fair, and many more like Paperworld, Christmasworld, Beautyworld, Tendence Lifestyle or Light+Building.
+Frankfurt and the river Rhine tributary Main acquired transnational economic importance in the Middle Ages.
+In 1337 the Holy Roman Emperor Louis IV of Bavaria issued a diploma privilege so that any other city was not allowed to establish a market or trade fair if this could harm the Frankfurt Trade Fair in any way.
+This imperial backing allowed Frankfurt to retain the commanding importance of the Frankfurt Trade Fair for centuries.
+In the Middle Ages the full range of manufactured and semi-processed commodities were trade at Frankfurt Fairs.

+Hosted in Frankfurt are the Frankfurt Book Fair (Frankfurter Buchmesse), the world's largest book fair, the Ambiente Frankfurt, the world's largest consumer goods fair, the Achema, the world's largest plant engineering fair, and many more like Paperworld, Christmasworld, Beautyworld, Tendence Lifestyle or Light+Building.
 Messe Frankfurt GmbH, the owner and operator company, organized 87 exhibitions in 2010, 51 thereof in foreign countries.
 It is one of the largest trade fair companies with commercial activities in over 150 countries.

 Aviation

 Frankfurt Airport is one of the busiest airports in the world and is also the single largest place of work in Germany with over 500 companies which employ 71,500 people (2010).

 Fraport is the owner and operator of Frankfurt Airport.
 It is the airport's second-largest employer (19,800 workers in 2010).
 Fraport also operates other airports worldwide, e.g., King Abdulaziz International Airport in Jeddah, Jorge Chávez International Airport in Lima and Antalya Airport.

 The largest company at Frankfurt Airport is Lufthansa, Germany's flag carrier and Europe's largest airline.
 Lufthansa employs 35,000 people in Frankfurt.
 The Lufthansa Aviation Center (LAC) is the main operation base of Lufthansa at Frankfurt Airport.
 The airport serves as Lufthansa's primary hub with 157 worldwide destinations (compared to 110 destinations at Munich Airport, Lufthansa's second-largest hub).
 Lufthansa Cargo is based in Frankfurt and operates its largest cargo center (LCC) at Frankfurt Airport.
 Lufthansa Flight Training is also based here.

 Condor is a German airline based at Frankfurt Airport.